nervina-labs/cota-syncer/README.md

 ## Configure Service
 Update the [configuration file](configs/config.yaml) according to your specific situation.

+app section in the config file has a mode config, can be configured as `wild` to turn on chase mode.

 ## Local build
 Enter this project directory and execute `make`.